 When purchasing cars, some people have concluded that if within budget, Chinese consumers have preferences for expensive over affordable, big-sized over small-sized, and three-box over two-box.
 This desire is enough to make the automobile industry full of confidence in the future.

 It is undisputed that the Chinese like to be the boss.
 They admire the entrepreneurs on Forbes‘ annual list as idols.
 But, if you ask university graduates, you will find that most of their dreams are to own a company for themselves.

 Generally, the Chinese love gambling, hoping to make a great fortune overnight, such as by winning big lottery prizes so they can change their social status.

 Chinese dislike officials, but almost all of them want to be an official.

 Currently, graduates choosing to take the civil service examinations and hoping to be civil servants are more driven by economic benefits.
-In contrast to the difficulty of starting a business, the career of public servants is stable and easy, the salary is relatively high and is coupled with various benefits, allowances, and can even be an avenue to improper hidden income, so that college students are eager for a career as a government official.
+In contrast to the difficulty of starting a business, the career of public servants is stable and easy, the salary is relatively high and is coupled with various benefits, and allowances, and can even be an avenue to improper hidden income, so that college students are eager for a career as a government official.

 7. Have good luck in love

 Chinese look forward to having good luck in love, but it is conditional.